karlbennett/smt-parent-pom/src/site/markdown/documentation.md

 ## Dependencies

-This parent pom provides te following dependencies.
+This parent pom provides the following dependencies.

 ### junit:junit
 JUnit is provided in the `test` scope to facilitate writing unit tests.